Thursday, April 18, 2024

 Deer eat our wild blueberries too, before we get a one, and the native black raspberries go to feed the coyotes and racoons as well as the birds.
 A beautiful red fox has been hanging around this winter and spring.
 As much as a sighting thrills me, I'm not totally at ease with its presence.

 But for our love affair with the earth, rewilding is still the most wonderful trend.
 Making a place for birds and worms and butterflies.
 Waiting to see what weedy thing in spring is actually a delicate wildflower.
-Becoming an advocate for our little patch of the planet earth.
+Becoming an advocate for our little patch of the planet.

 No comments: